-Dedicated software teams may include Business Analysts, Designers, and UX professionals who work alongside the front-end and backend Software Engineers.
+Dedicated software teams may include Business Analysts, Designers, and UX professionals who work alongside front-end and back-end Software Engineers.
 As a client, you will typically interact with the Project Manager who oversees everything, providing regular updates, incorporating your feedback, and keeping your vision on track.

-Of course, the exact software development team structure you employ will depend on the project’s needs, since modern software development team structures vary from one organization to the next.
+Of course, your exact software development team structure will depend on the project’s needs since modern software development team structures vary from organization to organization.